frickelzeugs/FingerprintDoorbell/README.md

 Your device should now boot up and the LED ring should start flashing slowly red ("breathing") to signal that it's currently in WiFi Config mode.
 Proceed with the configuration of the device.

-## Build and flash with Visual Studio Code and PlattformIO
+## Method 2: build and flash with Visual Studio Code and PlattformIO
 todo

 # Configuration